-Here is Why UAE is a Tech-pioneer
+Here is why UAE is a tech Pioneer?

 A report from 2015 revealed that the cab service giant receives most pick up request from Dubai airport.
-So it was pretty obvious that if an Uber project is ever released in testing phase, Dubai would be among the top contenders to run the pilot project.
+So it was pretty evident that if an Uber project is ever released in the testing phase, Dubai would be among the top contenders to run the pilot project.

-Yes, a drone taxi ride is what Uber is trying to come up with, for which, the company is going to use a volocopter powered by 18 propellers.
+Yes, a drone taxi ride is what Uber is trying to come up with, for which the company is going to use a volocopter powered by 18 propellers.

 In case you are wondering what concepts of quantum physics you will have to understand to be able to request a volocopter, the good news is that it is going to be just how you have been using your Uber app.
 Passenger will only need to reach the nearest helipad (voloport) after they request the volocopter pickup.